Olympe-Philippe Gerbet: Ecclesiastical functions

-The years 1839-49 he spent in Rome, gathering data for his Esquisse de Rome Chrétienne.
-Recalled by Monseigneur Sibour, he became successively professor of sacred eloquence at the Sorbonne, Vicar-General of Amiens, and bishop of Perpignan (1854).
+In April 1854, under the Second French Empire, he was elected Bishop of Perpignan and was consecrated on June 29 in Amiens Cathedral, where he was previously vicar-General.
 His episcopate was marked by the holding of a synod (1865), the reorganization of clerical studies, various religious foundations, and by the pastoral instruction of 1860 sur diverses erreurs du temps présent, which served as a model for the Syllabus of Pope Pius IX.
-He died at Perpignan, Pyrénées Orientales, aged 66.